-The Denver Afterschool Alliance helps youth succeed by connecting program providers school and city officials to increase access to high-quality afterschool and summer programs citywide.
-Together, we’re stronger and our impact is greater.
-The work of the Denver Afterschool Alliance leads to quality afterschool and summer programs that improve students’ academic and personal growth, as well as instructors’ professional development.
+The Denver Afterschool Alliance helps youth succeed by connecting program providers with school and city officials to increase access to high quality afterschool and summer programs.
+Together we’re stronger, and our impact is greater.
+The work of the alliance leads to quality afterschool and summer programs that improve students’ academic and personal growth, as well as instructors’ professional development.
 Learn more about the Denver Afterschool Alliance.

 "KEEP KIDS SAFE"

 From 3-6 p.m., 11.3 million kids are alone and unsupervised.

 We work to create learning opportunities for students.

 The Denver Afterschool Alliance works in deep partnership with many generous supporters and funders, and arm-in-arm alongside quality afterschool program providers.